 In the object palette, click the truth table function icon .
 Move your pointer to the location for the new truth table function in your chart.

-Enter the signature label for the function, as described in Declare Function Arguments and Return Values.
+Enter the signature label for the function.

 In the Model Explorer, expand the chart object and select the truth table function.

 The arguments and return values of the function signature appear as data items that

 belong to your function.
 Arguments have the scope

 values have the scope